 Communities of Practice (CoPs) provide a unique opportunity for Campus Compact members to join peers across the country to dig deeper into specific areas of engagement practice.
 Through discussions, joint activities, resource sharing, and relationship building, participants develop a repertoire of resources, skills, and knowledge to use in their practice.
 Above all, the CoPs provide a great space to communicate and share strategies with like-minded individuals from all across the country!

-Current Communities of Practice Offerings
+Spring 2023 Communities of Practice Offerings

 Designing with Intention: Critical, Inclusive and Participatory Approaches to Scaffolding Your CEL Course